apache/superset/UPDATING.md

 ### Deprecations

+- [19078](https://github.com/apache/superset/pull/19078): Creation of old shorturl links has been deprecated in favor of a new permalink feature that solves the long url problem (old shorturls will still work, though!).
+By default, new permalinks use UUID4 as the key.
+However, to use serial ids similar to the old shorturls, add the following to your `superset_config.py`: `PERMALINK_KEY_TYPE = "id"`.
 - [18960](https://github.com/apache/superset/pull/18960): Persisting URL params in chart metadata is no longer supported.
 To set a default value for URL params in Jinja code, use the optional second argument: `url_param("my-param", "my-default-value")`.

 ### Other

-- [17589](https://github.com/apache/incubator-superset/pull/17589): It is now possible to limit access to users' recent activity data by setting the `ENABLE_BROAD_ACTIVITY_ACCESS` config flag to false, or customizing the `raise_for_user_activity_access` method in the security manager.
+- [17589](https://github.com/apache/superset/pull/17589): It is now possible to limit access to users' recent activity data by setting the `ENABLE_BROAD_ACTIVITY_ACCESS` config flag to false, or customizing the `raise_for_user_activity_access` method in the security manager.
 - [17536](https://github.com/apache/superset/pull/17536): introduced a key-value endpoint to store dashboard filter state.
 This endpoint is backed by Flask-Caching and the default configuration assumes that the values will be stored in the file system.
 If you are already using another cache backend like Redis or Memchached, you'll probably want to change this setting in `superset_config.py`.
 The key is `FILTER_STATE_CACHE_CONFIG` and the available settings can be found in Flask-Caching [docs](https://flask-caching.readthedocs.io/en/latest/).
 - [17882](https://github.com/apache/superset/pull/17882): introduced a key-value endpoint to store Explore form data.
 This endpoint is backed by Flask-Caching and the default configuration assumes that the values will be stored in the file system.
 If you are already using another cache backend like Redis or Memchached, you'll probably want to change this setting in `superset_config.py`.
 The key is `EXPLORE_FORM_DATA_CACHE_CONFIG` and the available settings can be found in Flask-Caching [docs](https://flask-caching.readthedocs.io/en/latest/).